HenrikJoreteg/templatizer/README.md

 ##### `pug` (string, default 'jade')

 This will compile your pug files.
 NOTE: If you run with this option, it WILL NOT compile your jade.
-You either

 ```js
 templatizer(templatesDir,outputFile,{